Age of Mythology: Music

 The official soundtrack was released on October 22, 2002, under the record label "Sumthing Else".
 The score was written by Stephen Rippy and Kevin McMullan.
 Rippy cites musicians such as Peter Gabriel, Tuatara, Bill Laswell, Talvin Singh and Tchad Blake as inspirations for the soundtrack.
 The musical work done on Age of Mythology was unlike anything Rippy had done before; an example of this was "writing for a seventy-piece orchestra and then flying out to Washington to record it".

-Music 4 Games' reviewer, Jay Semerad, heaped Age of Mythology's soundtrack with praise.
+Music 4 Games' reviewer, Jay Semerad, praised Age of Mythology's soundtrack.
 He summarized his review by declaring: "In all, the Age of Mythology soundtrack is an experience that should not be missed.
 It's easily one of my favorite soundtracks from this past year."
 Semerad was also astonished, and appreciative, of the use of instruments such as the ney flute, tabla and toy piano, all of which he said produced "some innovative analog and synthesized electronic effects".
 His only critique was that at times some of the background melodies were "bound to a simple harmonization", and lacking any "real bold or innovative purpose".

 Expansions and other versions

+The Titans

-The TitansAge of Mythology: The Titans is an expansion to Age of Mythology, released on September 30, 2003.
+Age of Mythology: The Titans is an expansion to Age of Mythology, released on September 30, 2003.
 The expansion added a new culture, the Atlanteans, as well as several new units, including titans.
 Critics and fans received the expansion with enthusiasm, although its ratings were slightly lower on average than those of the original version.

+Mythologies

-MythologiesAge of Empires: Mythologies is a spin-off of Age of Empires: The Age of Kings, but with the unique mythology-based gameplay elements of Age of Mythology.
+Age of Empires: Mythologies is a spin-off of Age of Empires: The Age of Kings, but with the unique mythology-based gameplay elements of Age of Mythology.
 It was developed by Griptonite Games for the Nintendo DS.